 A Noise Impact Assessment (NIA) was provided at the request of the Council's Environmental Health Manager, in order that consideration could be given to the impact of the proposed use upon a nearby dwelling (Glen Spey).
-The proposal is also accompanied by a method statement, which includes phasing information that details one building will be filled with barrels at a time (Building 2, 1 then 3).
 This found that the impact of the proposed use upon the amenity of neighbouring residents would be low, with noise levels at the property (inside and out) being found to be within World Health Organisation recommended levels.
-The proposal would not result in an unacceptable disturbance to residential amenity and conditions are recommended in relation to operating hours and noise levels, as well as ensuring the development is carried out in accordance with the submitted method statement, per the recommendation of the Environmental Health Manager.
+The proposal would not result in an unacceptable disturbance to residential amenity and conditions are recommended in relation to operating hours and noise levels, per the recommendation of the Environmental Health Manager.

 Overall, the change of use is considered to be suitable for its rural location and would satisfy policies ED7, PP1 and IMP1.
 A condition is recommended to limit the scope of the operation to that proposed, as any alternative use within use class 6 (storage and distribution) may have a negative impact on the surrounding area and the infrastructure serving it.
-A further condition is recommended to prevent the change of use of the building(s) to use classes 4 (business) and 5 (general industrial), which permitted development rights allow.
+A further condition is also recommended to prevent the change of use of the building(s) to use classes 4 (business) and 5 (general industrial), which permitted development rights allow.